SNEHAVENKAT-49/Google-Play-Store-Reviews-and-Rating-Prediction/README.md

-# Google Play Store Reviews Analysis
+# Google Play Store App Reviews and Rating Prediction using Machine Learning
 ## Project Description
 This project analyzes Google Play Store applications and user reviews to understand app ratings, reviews, and trends.